Exploring muonphilic ALPs at muon colliders: Some kinematic distributions and supplemental information

 On the other hand, we modify the event selections for detecting two isolated muons plus ${\:/\!\!\!\!
-E}$ with varying $m_a$ at $\mu^{+}\mu^{-}$ colliders, as shown in Table~\ref{tab:other}, to optimize signal efficiency.
+E}$ with varying $m_a$ at a muon collider (as shown in Table.~\ref{tab:other}) to optimize the signal efficiency.
 Specifically, we adjust the ranges of $\eta_{\mu_{1,2}}$ and $\eta_{\:/\!\!\!\!
 E}$ for small values of $m_a$, as loosening these criteria can improve signal detection while still eliminating all background events with the current selection criteria.
 In addition, we adjust ${\:/\!\!\!\!
 E}/M_{\mu_1\mu_2}$ based on signal and background distributions since it decreases as $m_a$ increases.
 Conversely, we do not optimize event selections for detecting a $J_{\mu}$ plus ${\:/\!\!\!\!
-E}$ with varying $m_a$ at $\mu^{+}\mu^{-}$ colliders since the relevant backgrounds are already unlikely to satisfy the conditions of two detectable muons in the muon spectrometer and forming an energetic $J_{\mu}$ in the central region.
-As a result, nearly all of these signals are free from background events after the cut-(3) selection.
+E}$ with varying $m_a$ at a muon collider since the relevant backgrounds are already unlikely to satisfy the conditions of two detectable muons in the muon spectrometer and forming an energetic $J_{\mu}$ in the central region.
+As a result, nearly all of these signals are free from background events after the cut-(3) selection in Table.~\ref{tab:CF_uu_2}.
+Similarly, we fine-tune event selections for detecting two isolated muons plus a photon and four isolated muons at a muon collider for different $m_a$ in the \textbf{EWP} scenario, as listed in Table~\ref{tab:auu_tune} and Table~\ref{tab:zuu_tune}.